steforster/Remact.Net/README.md

 Remact.Net is work in progress.
 Some integration test are running.
 [AsyncWcfLib](http://sourceforge.net/projects/asyncwcflib/) is the predecessor of Remact.Net.

 The motivation for this new project is improved support for bidirectional communication,
 higher performance on Linux/Mono based environments and wider interoperability
-So that actors written in Java or JavaScript (browser based actors) can participate.
+so that actors written in Java or JavaScript (browser based actors) can participate.